 However, data collection is required to come through the digital output available through the GC and data system.
 For the FID, NPD, and TCD, the data system provides data in the desired reporting units.
-However, for the ECD and FPD+||, Agilent reports output to its data systems in "display units," (DU).
-This section describes how to accurately convert/scale the FPD+ and ECD digital results to make them consistent with Chinese Metrology requirements.]
+However, for the ECD and FPD+, Agilent reports output to its data systems in "display units," (DU).
+This section describes how to accurately convert/scale the FPD+ and ECD digital results to make them consistent with Chinese Metrology requirements.

-data system digital path to an absolute value for current or voltage.
+The conversion factors for the FPD+ and ECD take the display unit output from the Agilent data system digital path to an absolute value for current or voltage.
 Agilent developed the conversion factors empirically, based on measurements from a single system that simultaneously output both the digital and analog data.
 The conversion factors also incorporate:

-- [The scaling applied to analog versus digital signals] - [An analog signal range setting of 5 (2) at the GC] - [The unique filtering applied by the 35900 ADC] - The differences in bandwidth (BW) associated with the GC digital channel (5 Hz) and the 35900 ADC analog path (3 Hz) ]]
+- The scaling applied to analog versus digital signals - An analog signal range setting of 5 (25) at the GC - The unique filtering applied by the 35900 ADC - The differences in bandwidth (BW) associated with the GC digital channel (5 Hz) and the 35900 ADC analog path (3 Hz)

-The differences in channel bandwidth between the analog and digital signal paths can be taken into consideration as follows:]
+The differences in channel bandwidth between the analog and digital signal paths can be taken into consideration as follows:

-'''

-[BW = 35900 ADC path / GC digital path = \sqrt{(3 \text{ Hz} / 5 \text{ Hz})} = 0.7]
+BW = 35900 ADC path / GC digital path = $\sqrt{3 \text{ Hz} / 5 \text{ Hz}}$ = 0.7

-'''

-[Conversion factors for the FPD+[]]
+Conversion factors for the FPD+

-[For the FPD+], the conversion factor is the same whether the phosphorus or sulfur filter is used:
+For the FPD+, the conversion factor is the same whether the phosphorus or sulfur filter is used:

-''' [FPD+][(phosphorus): 1 DU = 1 \times 10[^{-12}] A] [FPD+[] (sulfur): 1 DU = 1 \times 10[^{-12}] A] '''
+FPD+ (phosphorus): 1 DU = $1 \times 10^{-12} \text{ A}$

+FPD+ (sulfur): 1 DU = $1 \times 10^{-12} \text{ A}$

-[Conversion factor for the ECD]
+Conversion factor for the ECD

-[For the ECD, the China Metrology standard was established based on an earlier model ECD.
+For the ECD, the China Metrology standard was established based on an earlier model ECD.
 Agilent relates display units and Hz (the base unit of measure for the ECD) at a different ratio for the ECD compared to the ECD used to develop the standard.
-The ECD correlates a DU to
+The ECD correlates a DU to 1 Hz, whereas the older ECD correlates 1 DU to 5 Hz.
+Therefore the conversion also includes the difference in the digital signal reporting between the ECD and the ECD.
+To convert the ECD noise output into a value comparable to the CMC specification, use the following formula: